- Photos & Map

 - Start: Hohbiel, Belalp

-The hike first leads to Bruchegg, from where you take the chairlift up to Hohbiel.
-Then it goes in about one and a half hours over alpine meadows to the ridge and up to Sparrhorn.
-The ascent poses no great difficulties and is also suitable for sure-footed children.
+The hike initially leads to Bruchegg, from where you take the chairlift up to Hohbiel.
+Now it takes about one and a half hours over alpine meadows to the ridge and up to the Sparrhorn.
+The ascent does not present major difficulties and is suitable for sure-footed children.

-From the summit of Sparrhorn at 3021 m above sea level, a panoramic view opens up: the peaks of the Fusshörner are almost within reach, further down the Oberaletsch Glacier can be seen, and in the distance, among others, the four-thousanders Matterhorn, Weisshorn, Dom, and Monte Rosa can be seen.
+From the summit of Sparrhorn at 3021 m above sea level, a panoramic view opens: the peaks of the Fusshörner are within reach, lower down the Oberaletsch Glacier can be seen, and in the distance, among others, the four-thousanders Matterhorn, Weisshorn, Dom, and Monte Rosa are visible.

 Good to know